costpocket/costpocket.github.io/content/spec/s2s-api.md

         "documentId": 1002,
         "received": false,
         "error": {
-            "reasonPhrase": "Import failed because ... (this field will become visible for users in the future)" }
+            "reasonPhrase": "Import failed because ..."
         }
+    }
     ```
-    **This is a planned feature!** Please contact technical support if your accounting system can provide processing error information.
-At the moment all processed or failed to process documents must be marked as "received".
+    NB!
+The `error.reasonPhrase` is not currently saved or shown to the user - this is a planned feature.

 ## Retrieving documents and reports